jckantor/cbe30338-book/_build/html/_sources/Syllabus.md

 **Section:** CBE 30338-01 Tuesday and  Thursdays, 12:30 - 1:45 pm, DeBartolo 138

-**Virtual Office Hours:** Wednesdays, 11 am - 1:30 pm, or by appointment.
-Password-protected Zoom links for scheduled virtual office hours are located in [Canvas](https://canvas.nd.edu/courses/42595) under the "Zoom" tab.
+**Virtual Office Hours:** Wednesdays, 11 am - 1:30 pm.
+Password-protected Zoom links for scheduled virtual office hours are located in [Canvas](https://canvas.nd.edu/courses/42595) under the "Zoom" tab in the left-hand margin.
+If you can't make that time, send an email with some times convenient for you and I'll send you a Zoom invitation.

 **Lab/Tutorial Sections:**  You must be registered for one of these lab/tutorial sections.
 * CBE 32338-01 Friday, 11:35 am - 12:25 pm, Fitzpatrick A68